Meet the team

 Simon Morris MBE joined the Board in 2011.
 He qualified as a social worker before joining Jewish Care, one of the largest Health and Social Care charities in the UK.
 He stepped down as CEO of Jewish Care in June 2018.
 Currently Simon is a non-executive director for an NHS Foundation Hospital Trust and one of the top 20 care providers in the UK.
 He continues to be an advisor to Jewish Care and other charities.

 Simon has a wealth of experience in social work, fundraising and running a charity.
-He is a member of the Board’s Development and Remuneration Committee and of the Fundraising Expert Group and in June 2018 took on the role of Deputy Chair of Trustees for NLH.
+He Chair of the Fundraising Committee and a member of the Finance and External Audit Committee and in June 2018 took on the role of Deputy Chair of Trustees for North London Hospice.

 Beverley has a long and distinguished career in the legal profession.
 She worked as a Senior Lawyer within the Civil Service and spent 10 years as a Principal Lecturer at Middlesex University.